xiaomi7732/azure-diagnostics-tools/Profiler/CallTreeFilter.md

 ## Moving forward

-We are looking into providing better presets of filters as well as better ways to add/remove filters.
+We are looking into providing better suggestion of filters as well as better ways to add/remove filters.
 Please feel free to [open issues on the GitHub](https://github.com/Azure/azure-diagnostics-tools/issues) if there's suggestions for the filters.